bekesiadam/bullflag_project/README.md

 The goal of this project is to detect **bull flag and bear flag–type price patterns** in financial time series using deep learning.

-The solution is based on a **sliding window approach** applied to OHLC (Open, High, Low, Close) price data.
+I based my solution on a sliding window approach, where fixed-length windows are extracted from the OHLC (Open, High, Low, Close) price time series.
-Each fixed-length window is transformed into numerical features (log-returns and OHLC deltas) and classified by a **convolutional neural network (CNN)**.
+Each window is transformed into numerical features (log-returns and OHLC deltas) and classified using a very basic convolutional neural network.

 The model predicts one of the following classes for each window:
 - `None` – no recognizable pattern